 - It weighs 53 pounds which makes it easy to fold, unfold and roll away.

-- The relatively compact size makes it a good choice for small spaces.
+- The relatively small design makes it a good choice for small spaces.

 - The Confidence Power Plus is worth a consideration for users who are looking for a simple and basic machine.